-The Bangweulu solar power plant in the Great Lakes region of northeastern Zambia has recently been commissioned by the French renewable energy company, Neoen and Industrial Development Corporation (IDC).
+The Bangweulu solar power plant, located near Zambia's capital, has just been commissioned by the French renewable energy company, Neoen and Industrial Development Corporation (IDC).
 With a capacity of 54 MW, this project required an investment of $60 million.

-Zambian President Edgar Lungu recently visited Bangweulu for the commissioning of a solar power plant.
-Located in the Great Lakes region, in the northeast of the country, Bangweulu is a large and very sunny plain.
-It is in this part of Zambia that Neoen, a French company specialising in renewable energy production, and Industrial Development Corporation (IDC), a local company, have installed the 54 MW solar power plant.
+Zambian President Edgar Lungu recently travelled south of the capital Lusaka for the commissioning of the Bangweulu solar photovoltaic plant.
+It is in this part of Zambia that Neoen, a French company specializing in renewable energy production, and Industrial Development Corporation (IDC), a local company, have installed this 54 MW solar power plant.

 IDC represents First Solar’s investments in this project, a consortium of private power producers (PPIs).
 Neoen and IDC jointly created Bangweulu Power Company Limited, the company behind the project.